 One unique feature about driving in Mexico is traffic intersections along major highways with no stop lights – just blinking yellow or red lights.

 Upon approaching these intersections you will be slowed down by rows and rows of raised cats eye markers operating like mini speed bumps.

 This is because the traffic lights don’t usually work on a red, yellow green basis.
 Rather, the lights will either be flashing yellow or flashing red.

 Flashing yellow means you have right of way over vehicles driving along the road with flashing red lights.
 This seems complicated but it’s a really simple system which local drivers respect and it’s not dangerous.

-Where to stop on the journey
+Where to stop on the journey to Tulum

 About 50 metres before Starbucks is a taco stand on the side of the road.
 We didn’t stop ourselves but it’s very popular with locals which is always a good way to pick a restaurant here.